DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 >
 > If the players ask for further information, Victor replies with the following additional *sending*: *Too much to share like this.
 Come to my family’s home.
 Don’t let the gate guards see you.*
 ## T2a.
 The Wizard of Wines
-If the players return to <span class="citation">Chapter 12: The Wizard of Wines (p.
+If the players return to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines">Chapter 12: The Wizard of Wines</a> (p.
 173)</span>, read the following as they approach the winery:

 <div class="description">
 <p>Great holes mar the winery’s northern second-story wall, showing splintered, rubble-strewn rooms beyond.
 Below, several unfamiliar scarecrows stand silently amidst the vineyard, their painted gazes leering through the mist.</p>